All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 What does that precisely mean to you?

-Well, as you may have already suspected, as you grabbed your wallet when you heard the phrase, it means they want more money out of your paycheck.
+Well, as you may have already suspected as you grabbed your wallet when you heard the phrase, it means they want more money out of your paycheck.

-Olympia Snow on the Senate side from Maine is one of those moderates, and every once in a while when she can upset the Apple cart, when she can leverage the two or three of them that are in this uh gang, uh they will try to raise tax.
+And every once in a while, when she can upset the apple cart, when she can leverage the two or three of them that are in this gang, they will try to raise taxes.

 And the first thing they do is try to raise taxes.